badair/C-Compiler-for-TINY-Architecture/README.md

 C-Compiler-for-TINY-Architecture
 ================================

-C subset compiler I wrote for an honors project.
+This is a compiler for a subset of C that I wrote for an honors project.

 In the words of Steve McConnell, writing my first compiler was a "wicked problem".
 I didn't know how to approach the task until I was 1/3 of the way done.
 I should've